 1 more tablespoon of butter to grease the pan

 About the corn.
 This ingredient is optional, but I really like it.
 Fresh corn's the best.
 If not, use frozen corn, thawed by letting it sit for about 15 minutes at room temp.
 You can use canned corn, but drain it thoroughly.
 If you wish, you can amp the corn up a bit by pan or grill roasting until it browns slightly.

 About the sour cream.
 Many cornbread recipes call for buttermilk, but this recipe has been formulated for sour cream so resist the temptation to substitute.

 Optional mix-ins.
 If you wish you can add 4 strips crumbled cooked bacon or some chunks of cooked sausage, cracklins are a Southern tradition, too.
 Or try 1/2 cup chopped scallions or onions, 6 ounces grated cheddar cheese, 1 minced jalapeño pepper or 1/2 teaspoon of hot pepper sauce (it is barely noticeable but gives the mix a spice of life).
 I tried chopped sun-dried tomatoes and didn't like them in there.
 Don't go crazy with the add-ins.
-Use just 2-3 max.
+Use just 2 to 3 max.

 1) Pre-heat the oven or grill to 400°F and put the skillet on the rack to preheat it.

 2) In a bowl, mix together the dry ingredients: Cornmeal, flour, salt, baking powder, and baking soda.

 3) In another bowl, whisk the eggs lightly.
-Then add the honey and whisk for about 20 seconds.
-Then add the the sour cream, whisk, melted butter, whisk.
+Then add the honey and whisk for about 30 seconds.
+Then add the the sour cream, whisk, melted butter, and whisk until smooth.
 Pour the wet ingredients into the dry ingredients.
 Gently stir until everything is mixed, only about 30 seconds.
 The batter will be lumpy.
 That's what you want.
 Now add the corn, red pepper, any other add-ins, and stir gently until they are evenly distributed.
 It is important that you do not overmix.